Optimization Hyper-parameter Laws for Large Language Models: Related Work

 The study of scaling laws in LLMs has been essential for understanding how model performance scales with increases in model size, data volume, and computational resources.
 While early research attempted to model multilayer neural network performance using power laws~\citep{rosenfeld2020a}, \cite{kaplan2020scaling} were the first to apply this approach systematically to LLM training.
 This foundational work had led to several variations, including the Chinchilla law~\citep{hoffmann2022training,besiroglu2024chinchilla}, Mosaic law~\citep{sardana2024beyond}, and models from DeepSeek~\citep{bi2024deepseek} and MiniCPM~\citep{hu2024minicpm}, all of which primarily utilize an empirical power law that defines the relationship between training loss, model size $N$, and data size $D$ in LLMs:

 where $\kappa_1, \kappa_2 > 0$ represent the scaling exponents, $A_1, A_2 > 0$ are coefficients, and $A_3 \in \mathbb{R}$ denotes the irreducible loss component.
 Recent studies~\citep{muennighoff2024scaling,goyal2024scaling} have highlighted the impact of data repetition and quality on scaling behavior, suggesting the need for more frequent updates to existing scaling laws.
 Some researchers have also questioned the sufficiency of power law models, advocating for more complex parameterizations to better capture the relationship between model size and data volume~\citep{hernandez2021scaling,caballero2023broken}.
 Other studies have extended power laws to model the relationship between training loss and individual hyper-parameters, such as batch size~\citep{deepseekai2024deepseekv2}.
 Additionally, scaling laws have been applied in downstream task losses~\citep{dubey2024llama} or later stages of model alignment, such as fine-tuning~\citep{isik2024scaling} and RLHF~\citep{gao2023scaling}.
-A key limitation of these scaling laws is that, while they offer insights into optimal model and data sizes, they lack practical guidance on selecting training hyper-parameters to achieve optimal performance in specific configurations. \abbr{} addresses this gap by linking training loss to hyper-parameters, thus enabling the simultaneous selection of model size, data volume, and LLM training hyper-parameters.
+Recent works have begun incorporating LR schedules into scaling-law-style predictors. \citet{tissue2025scaling} combine cumulative learning-rate and annealing-area features with a model-size interaction to predict per-step loss, while \citet{luo2025multipower} develop a multi-power-law approach for the same task. \abbr{} differs in both construction and scope: the feature family is derived from SDE-based convergence and escape analyses rather than empirical curve fitting, the prediction target is the final training loss across model scales rather than the per-step loss curve, and the framework extends to continual training and fine-tuning through history-aware modifications.